 Joyal Mulheron is a Washington, DC public policy expert with more than 15 years of service to the nation’s governors, White House and some of the most distinguished nonprofit ventures.
 Joyal has served both Republican and Democratic lawmakers and worked with corporate America and advocates alike.

 In 2013, Joyal decided to leave her position as Chief Strategy Officer with Partnership for a Healthier America, a nonprofit chaired by former First Lady Michelle Obama.
 Joyal founded Evermore, a nonprofit dedicated to making the world a more livable place for bereaved families.
-Joyal has come to believe that the implications of any death on American families are significant and the lack of quality bereavement care is an invisible public health crisis touching every American household.
-Given the scale of the problem and lack of care in the aftermath, the issue warrants attention and investment from our nation’s most senior lawmakers, foundations and key opinion leaders.
-Today, there are far too few solutions to help families remain healthy, solvent and productive and as a nation, she believes, we can do more.
-Her work has been featured in the Wall Street Journal, the Washington Post, USA Today and others.
+The significant, unjust and unequal implications of bereavement on American families is an invisible public health crisis touching nearly every American household.
+Given the scale of the problem and lack of care in the aftermath, the issue warrants attention and investment from our nation’s lawmakers, foundations and key opinion leaders.
+Today, there are far too few solutions to help families remain healthy, solvent and productive and as a nation, we can do more.
+Her work has been featured in the Wall Street Journal, the Washington Post, USA Today and other media venues.

 Prior to her work advising the Obama White House, Joyal spent several years at the National Governors Association (NGA), including advising former Arkansas Governor Mike Huckabee during his NGA chairmanship.
 She managed the population health portfolio for NGA, managing and fundraising millions from key federal government agencies and health foundations, like the Robert Wood Johnson Foundation.